ludlovian/sqlite/README.md

 Calls a single arbitrary SQL statement.
 Best to avoid.

-### transaction([options,] function)
+### transaction(function)

-Calls the specified function inside a transaction, coping with rollbacks as needed.
+Calls the specified function inside a sync transaction, coping with rollbacks as needed.

-If `{ every }` is given in the options, then this will be an async transcation committing at regular intervals until completed
+### asyncTransaction(ms, function)

+Calls the specified async function, committing regularly every `ms` milliseconds.

+Any failure will only rollbaack to the last commit.

 ### notify(callback) => disposeFunction